N-Acetyl Glucosamine (NAG)

 Glucosamine and Chondroitin Linked to Liver Problems

-The use of products containing glucosamine and/or chondroitin sulfate has been linked to changes in liver function in people with chronic liver disease, a study reports.
+The use of products containing glucosamine and/or chondroitin sulfate has been linked to changes in liver function in people with chronic liver condition, a study reports.
 Glucosamine is a compound that is naturally made in humans.

 Is N acetyl glucosamine the same as glucosamine?